Skip to Content

 In line with Catholic Healthcare’s mission to promote the dignity, life, and spirituality of older people through connected and inclusive communities, National Volunteer Week highlights how volunteering builds strong communities and enriches lives by fostering lasting relationships.

-Deciding to volunteer after her mother died four years ago, Caroline realised how lonely her mother had been during the last few years and how grateful she was for Caroline’s phone calls.
+Deciding to volunteer after her mother died four years ago, Caroline realised how lonely her mother had been during her last few years and how grateful she was for Caroline’s phone calls.
 She thought it would be lovely to meet someone who could connect her to the elderly community.

 If you, or someone you know, would like to make a difference by becoming a Catholic Healthcare volunteer, email volunteer@chcs.com.au or visit the Volunteers page on our website, here.